ekilawasim-coder/aienablementPOC/createfeature.md

 ---

 ## Step 0: !CRITICAL!
 Read the copilot-instructions.md files for instructions prior to doing anything else

 - Use read_file tool to read the ENTIRE file from line 1 to the last line
 - Check the total line count in the file and ensure ALL lines are read
 - Read the full file and understand it completely
 - No skipping or partial reads
 - Verify you have read to the end by checking for the last line content
+- **CRITICAL: If this is a Flutter project with Figma links, you MUST follow the "Figma-to-Flutter Implementation Guidelines" section**
+- **Verify understanding of all 13 rules in the Figma guidelines before proceeding with implementation**

+---

 ## Step 1: Retrieve the {TICKET_NUMBER} using Azure DevOps REST API